Should you major in history?

 Skills you’ll develop with a history degree

-Majoring in history equips you with a broad skill set that is applicable to many careers.
+Majoring in history equips you with a broad skill set that's useful in many careers.
 Some of the most valuable skills include:

 - Critical thinking: You’ll learn to assess the credibility of sources, identify biases and form balanced conclusions.

-- Research abilities: Delve into archives, libraries and digital databases to uncover and analyze information.
+- Research abilities: Get immersed in archives and digital databases to uncover and analyze information.

 - Communication skills: Whether you’re writing a research paper or giving a presentation, you’ll learn to express complex ideas clearly and persuasively.